domus55/Fastcato/build differences.md

 **Web** is made using the pygbag library and has simplified graphic.

 **diff**: <br>
-* no multi layer level background,
+* no multi layer level background
-* no trees render,
+* no trees render
-* no background refresh in main menu,
+* no background refresh in main menu
 * there is no sound 3 seconds after using dash
-* times are saved in localStorage instead of txt file.
+* times are saved in localStorage instead of txt file

 **testing**:
 1. `cd ..`